May 1-6, 2018

 9:15 PM World Heritage Fireworks – Missions

 May 5: Legacy Day

 On this day, we will honor the contributions of San Antonio’s Missions: Alamo, Espada, San Jose, Concepcion, and San Juan, all of which have been designated as a UNESCO World Heritage site.
-Legacy Day also include Bexar County officials and the San Antonio River Authority dedicating the transformation of San Pedro Creek as a cultural park and unveiling a public art piece, Plethora, [created by whom?].
+Legacy Day also include Bexar County officials and the San Antonio River Authority dedicating the transformation of San Pedro Creek as a cultural park.

 May 6: Military Appreciation